 Here’s what the popover looks like:

 I created the page above using LeadPages; it’s a paid tool (starts from $37/month) that makes landing pages super quick to create.
 It hosts them for you, integrates well with WordPress and you get access to the HTML code to use outside of WordPress.

-The one limitation of LeadPages is its ability to customize templates, there are lots of templates but when you want something that’s easier to customize and you use WordPress, OptimizePress is a good option (read my review here).
+The one limitation of LeadPages is its ability to customize templates, there are lots of templates but when you want something that’s easier to customize and you use WordPress, Thrive Leads is a great option (read my review here).

 I’ve included some alternatives in this post about landing page plugins for WordPress.

 Or if you want to keep it basic, you could stick with your blogs original design – if you do this, it’s worth removing the sidebar to make sure there aren’t too many distractions.

 It’s a good idea to get a tool to create landing pages easily, I have dedicated landing pages for most of the free downloads I offer to subscribers.
 And you may want to do a similar thing!

 #12 – Remove unnecessary distractions from your blog

 You need to look at your blog critically and ask yourself – what really needs to be there?

 Think about your goals and then consider how each element you have on your blog contributes to that goal.